 - b.
-Copy the contents of DISC 1 of the z/VM Product Package installation media again by repeating substep "8" on page 138. - 11.
+If the files were corrupted during transit, reorder the z/VM installation media. - 10.
 The FTP MGET command copied the files with a file type of \$DEFAULT.
 The file type needs to be renamed to IMAGE.

-- 12. Copy the contents of DISC 2 of the z/VM Product Package installation media to the same VM minidisk used for the DISC 1 of the z/VM Product Package installation media. - a.
+- 11. Copy the contents of DISC 2 of the z/VM Product Package installation media to the same VM minidisk used for the DISC 1 of the z/VM Product Package installation media. - a.
 If installing from a physical DVD, load DISC 2 of the z/VM Product Package installation media in the DVD drive of the FTP server you are using for installation.
 Wait until the light on the DVD drive goes out or stops blinking before continuing. - b.
 Start an FTP session: